SkoolNotes/Taproot/21eng201/_KBe21eng201floPoetryCalypso.md

 ## some of the later stanzas really do fall apart, both rhyme scheme and structure

+## pattern of fast and slow sections

+## seems to loose structure the way the island life collapsed

 # reading + calypso music